Take 1-2 approved courses alongside UCLA students for college credit!

 If you are enrolled in a Summer Course and are 17 years of age or older by the start of Session A, you may apply for housing through the UCLA Housing application which opens in mid-May.

-UCLA Housing will NOT be offering housing to students who are 15 or 16 years old by the Start of Session A. If you would like to live on campus, we recommend applying for a program that offers housing, such as our Precollege Summer Institutes with mandatory housing.
+UCLA Housing will NOT be offering housing to students who are 15 or 16 years old by the Start of Session A.

 Note: UCLA Summer Sessions is not affiliated with and does not provide support for any non-structured housing.
 There will be no supervision provided for students with at-large housing contracts.